himorin/editor-collab/gamepad-input-explainer.md

 # Gamepads in WebXR
+This proposal goes in tandem with [PR #26](https://github.com/immersive-web/editor-collab/pull/26).

+On the Web, the [`Gamepad` API](https://www.w3.org/TR/gamepad/) is used to provide access to multi-button input devices that aren't mice.

 ## Overview
 This explains the purpose of this document

+When working with an `XRInputSource` with a `gamepad` member, it's often important to

 ### Notes/questions that drove design
 * Model to render